panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 https://dmitripavlutin.com/parse-url-javascript
 ```

-Often you need to access specific components of an URL.
-These might be the *hostname* (e.g. `dmitripavlutin.com`), or *pathname* (e.g. `/parse-url-javascript`).
+Often you need to access specific components of an URL: the *hostname* (e.g. `dmitripavlutin.com`), or *pathname* (e.g. `/parse-url-javascript`).

 A convinient parser to access components of an URL is the `URL()` constructor.

 In this post, I'm going to show you the structure of an URL and its main components.
 Then, I'm going to describe how to use the `URL()` constructor to easily pick components of an URL like hostname, pathname, query, or hash.

 ```toc
 ```